PacketAnglers/atd-avd-l2ls-campus/README.md

 ## STEP #2 - Update Passwords and SSH Keys

-In the **group_vars/ATD.yml** file, update the following variables:
+In the **group_vars/ATD.yml** file, update the following **three** variables:

-Ansible Credentails to log into your switches

 - line 5 - `ansible_password:` with your Lab's unique password
+- line 49 - `sha512_password:` from a switch
+- line 50 - `ssh_key:` from a switch

+The `ansible_password` variable is used by Ansible to log into your switches to deploy configurations.
+The password is unique to your Lab instance and can be found from the **Usernames and Passwords** section of your lab topology screen.

 ``` yaml
 ---